xopxe/micro_rosso_odom_helper/README.md

 This a module for the [micro_rosso](https://github.com/xopxe/micro_rosso_platformio) system.

 It's a helper module for writing mobile robots.
-It performs dead reconning, integrates the movement of the robot, and publishes ROS /odom topics.
+It performs dead reconning, integrates the robot's movement, and publishes ROS /odom topics.

 ## Loading and starting

-First, import module into in your project's `platformio.ini`:
+First, import the module into your project's `platformio.ini`:

 ```
 lib_deps =